PavelPZ/riverpod_navigator/README.md

 It's a good idea to be familiar with the freezed-package (including support for JSON serialization).

-From the following SegmentGrp class declaration, the freezed generates two classes: *HomeSegment* and *PageSegment*.
+From the following *Segments* class declaration, the freezed generates two classes: *HomeSegment* and *PageSegment*.

 ```dart
 @freezed